DerartuDagne/ANZ-Virtual-Internship/README.md

 Update: Built for supervised and unsupervised models

 #Note

-My goal for this "virtual internship" project is to refine my data analysis skills and improve my insight gathering abilities.
+My objective for this "virtual internship" project is to build career skills, experience of data analysis skills, and improve my insight gathering abilities.